dpiras/GMM-MI/README.md

     MIEstimator.plot_fitted_model()

-More example notebooks, including all results from the paper, are available in [`notebooks`](https://github.com/dpiras/MI_estimation/blob/main/notebooks).
+To choose the hyperparameters, we provide three classes: More example notebooks, including all results from the paper, are available in [`notebooks`](https://github.com/dpiras/MI_estimation/blob/main/notebooks).

 ## Hyperparameter description
 Here we discuss the most important hyperparameters that are used in GMM-MI.